-Keeping your safety vests clean and in good condition is an important part of ensuring workplace safety and compliance.
+Keeping your wash a safety vest clean and in good condition is an important part of ensuring workplace safety and compliance.
 Here, learn how to wash safety vests for maximum efficiency, so you can ensure your workers are safe and protected.

 Remove any loose dirt or debris before washing.